Starcounter/Docs/guides/transactions/using-transactions/README.md

 2. No special measures have been taken to force after-await code to run on Starcounter threads, so manual `Scheduling.ScheduleTask()` might be required (see [Running background jobs](../running-background-jobs) for details).
 3. async/await should be used with caution as they may inadvertently increase the latency.
 Say if user code runs several transactions sequentially, putting await in front of every `Db.TransactAsync` will accumulate all the individual latencies.
 The right stategy in this case is to make a list of tasks and then await all of them at once.

+## `Db.Transact` and `Db.TransactAsync` Usage

+`Db.Transact` and `Db.TransactAsync` should be used when changes are to be commited instantly, in comparison to [`Db.Scope`](../long-running-transactions) where changes wait until they are manually commited.
+Due to this, if there's a need to rollback changes, `Db.Scope` should be used over `Db.Transact` or `Db.TransactAsync`.
+Also, keep in mind that `Db.Scope` does not handle conflicts, thus, if conflicts are likely, `Db.Transact` or `Db.TransactAsync` is better suited for the job.

+It is also recommended that the code in `Db.Transact` and `Db.TransactAsync` can be executed in less than approximately two seconds.
+The reason for this is that the longer the transaction is, the more likely it is that there will be conflicts.
+Thus, long transactions might be required to run several times which can be expensive.
+The solution is to simply break the transaction into several smaller transactions.

+Since `Db.Transact` and `Db.TransactAsync` might run several times, it is also important that they do not have any side effects, such as HTTP calls or writes to a file.

 ## Nested transactions

 When a transaction is run within another transaction, the changes will be commited when the outermost transaction scope ends.
 Consider a situation like this: